knative/toolbox/buoy/README.md

   ReleaseOrBranch  tagged releases, release branch

 For rulesets that that restrict the selection process, no ref is selected.

+NOTE: For Go modules that don't live on the root of their repository, the tagged releases are skipped.
+Golang requires the tags for sub-modules to be in form of "sub/v1.99.0" to be recognized by "go get" command.
+It's cumbersome to have both "v1.99.0" and "sub/v1.99.0", so float will skip looking for tags in this case.

 Usage:
   buoy float go.mod [flags]